-If you are considering making donation, feel free donate through my sponsor Lyle with PayPal or YouCaring.
+If you are considering making donation, feel free donate through my sponsor Lyle Hopkins with PayPal through YouCaring.
 You can also donate directly to me through bitcoin, just scan QR code.
 Or copy the code below.

 Copy Bitcoin code: 1Q7PEVb7QCHDTtKThB4P2FfGnYc8hfv2Fm